Determining your law practice marketing budget isn’t always easy. Especially true when your focus is on your clients.

-Much of this content finds a home on your website and boosts your SEO.
+Much of this content finds a home on your website and boosts your lawyer SEO.
 It doubles as a tool to increase your social media engagement.
 Insightful, original content is in high demand.
 Posting it on social media platforms will enhance your firm’s profile at a nominal marketing cost.

 Beyond paying to increase your digital presence, consider “local” online advertising.
 As great as Google or Facebook Ads may be, they still cost money.
-Look to tools such as Google My Business (or Apple Maps or Bing Places) to add a dynamic and free outlet to your efforts.
+Look to tools such as Google Business Profile (or Apple Maps or Bing Places) to add a dynamic and free outlet to your efforts.

 These sources tap into a growing trend of people searching for local businesses through map apps.
 When you hear the term “local search,” this is it.